pbiering/mailman3-rpm/README.md

 ## Solution

-Package *mailman3-enhanced* by storing all not fulfillable dependencies in USER_SITE.
+Package *mailman3-enhanced* by storing all not fulfillable dependencies in USER_SITE and implant all extensions.

 ### Feature of this RPM